-This resource guide addresses both the sentencing enhancement provisions of TLOA and special domestic violence jurisdiction provisions of VAWA 2013 because many of the requirements of the two statutes overlap.
+This resource guide addresses both the sentencing enhancement provisions of TLOA and Special Domestic Violence Criminal Jurisdiction provisions of VAWA 2013 because many of the requirements of the two statutes overlap.
 It is important to keep in mind, however, that a tribe may choose to exercise the authority recognized in one statute but not the other.